Beyond the Prison Industrial Complex

 In April 2003, CR continued its movement building efforts by holding Critical Resistance South, a regional conference, in New Orleans, Louisiana.
 CR South was a year and a half in the making and brought together prisoners, family members, former prisoners, teachers, activists, communities of faith, and community members from across the South to strategize resistance to the PIC in the southern US.
 Over the course of the weekend nearly 1500 people came together to share tactics and forge new alliances.
 CR was also able to build its base, as new chapters and partnerships have emerged from the conference planning and the event itself.

 A National Organization

 In late May 2001, 20 CR organizers from California, Ohio, New Jersey, New York, Massachusetts, North Carolina, and Georgia came together to develop a plan for a national structure, to articulate our political ideology, and generate ideas about how to do CR work locally.
 What came out of that meeting was a plan for CR to become a national organization structured through local chapters that would be connected under a shared mission and organizing principles, but that would operate largely autonomously.
-While the chapter members develop campaigns and projects based on the issues they ﬁnd most compelling where they live and use strategies that reﬂect local understandings, CR shares strategies across chapters and make all work as replicable as possible.
-There is no Critical Resistance National apart from local members.
-CR currently has chapters in: Oakland, Los Angeles, and New Orleans.
+While the chapter members develop campaigns and projects based on the issues they ﬁnd most compelling where they live and use strategies that reﬂect local understandings, CR shares strategies across chapters and make all work as coherent as possible.
+Critical Resistance National truly is the sum of our members.
+CR currently has chapters in: Oakland, Los Angeles, New York City, and Portland.

 After CR South, we collectively made a decision to not begin any other conference planning projects and to focus, instead on nurturing our new chapters and our emerging national organizational model., We also added a Southern Regional Coordinator to the staff to help support new chapters in the region and to keep the momentum started at the conference going throughout the region.